-Frequently asked questions concerning corporate law and small business in Rhode Island and Providence Plantation.
-These corporate, business law in RI land LLC FAQS are answered by an experienced Rhode Island business attorney.
+Below you will find answers to frequently asked questions concerning corporate law and small business in Rhode Island and Providence Plantation.
+These corporate and business law FAQS are answered by an experienced Rhode Island business attorney.

 Should I protect my primary residence and personal assets and property by incorporating my business?

 Typically, yes.
-A crucial motivation for incorporation of a business is because the debts of a incorporated business do not cause person liability for that debt on behalf of the owners of the business.
-Breach of Contract and debt claims against the Corp. or LLC will not adversely affect the owners personal assets and residences.
+A crucial motivation for incorporation of a business in Rhode Island is because the debts of an incorporated business do not cause person liability for that debt on behalf of the owners of the business.
+Also, breach of contract and debt claims against a Corporation or LLC will not adversely affect the owners’ personal assets and residences.

-What will my Rhode Island corporate lawyer need to know at our first meeting in order for him to incorporate my business in Rhode island and Providence Plantation?
+What will my Rhode Island corporate lawyer need to know at our first meeting for him to incorporate my business in Rhode Island?

 - ri secretary of state corporations

-What is the primary difference between an LLC and a Corporation in Rhode Island and Providence Plantations?
+What is the primary difference between an LLC and a Corporation in Rhode Island?

 LLC and Corporations protect the owner’s personal property against debt of the business entity.
 The primary difference between the two entities is the treatment of profits and losses for income tax purposes.
 A corporation is a taxable entity and pays taxes on its profits.
 An LLC does not pay taxes on the corporate level, but its profits and losses are taxed on each member’s own tax return.
 In a corporation the owners are referred to as shareholders and in a limited liability company the owners are referred to as members.
 The chief executive officer of a corporation is the President.
 The chief executive officer of a limited liability corporation is the Manager.

-If I am operating a small or medium sized business with another person in Rhode Island and Providence Plantations, should I form a partnership or incorporate?
+If I am operating a small or medium sized business with another person in Rhode Island, should I form a partnership or incorporate?

 If you are in business with another person, at the very least you should have a partnership agreement indicating who owns the business and how decisions are made in the operation of the business.
 Another crucial aspect of the agreement will be determining what happens upon the death of one of the owners.
 Often, it is preferable to set up a corporation or limited liability company so that your personal assets will be protected from the debts of the partnership and for any claims for injuries or property damage resulting from the other partner